VQA-VE/VQA-VE/README.md

 features.
 Then cross-modal features are refined by visual attention and semantic attention, and fed into multi-modal fusion module for fully fusing.
 Finally, a GRU and attention mechanism are used to generate answers and locate visual explanations.*

 ## New Metrics
 VQA-VE is a compositional task that requires to generate natural language sentences as answers and locate relevant moment simultaneously.
 Only evaluating the answer quality or localization quality is not enough.
 We consider both and design two new metrics which can fairly measure the performance of VQA-VE task.
-One is called ‘hard metric’: when calculated IoU higher than the given threshold, we set it to 1.0, otherwise 0.0.
+One is called ‘**hard metric**’: when calculated IoU higher than the given threshold, we set it to 1.0, otherwise 0.0.
 Specifically, we compute ‘WUPS=n, IoU=m’ which means we set threshold n for WUPS and m for IoU, and ‘R@t’ means the top-t results we pick to compute the hard metric.
-Another is called ‘soft metric’, in which case we don’t set any threshold for IoU.
+Another is called ‘**soft metric**’, in which case we don’t set any threshold for IoU.
 Instead, we pick the calculated IoU as confidence score for predicted answer and multiply with the WUPS score to measure the whole task quality.

 ## Experiments